SamVanTassel/dbdm/README.md

 Per-step controls: velocity, ratchet, probability

-Expanded capabilities: Melodic sequencer in addition to drums, ability to change number of steps per track to create polyrhythms
+Expanded capabilities: Melodic sequencer in addition to drums, ability to change number of steps per track to create polyrhythms.

 ## Known Issues

 Starting a player before a player has stopped (setting notes on/off at the wrong time, double-clicking the mute button) leads to app crash.
 Need to throttle Player.start() calls

 Step change is not always consistent, ie tempo changes a bit at seemingly random times.
 Need to investigate cleanup after stopping/starting tone.transport to ensure there is only one step loop occuring at a time.

+# To Do

+[] Style tempo slider

+[] Add visual signifier to muted channel & mute button

+[] Clean up settings styles